-Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of interfering with the individual's work or educational performance; of creating an intimidating, hostile, or offensive working and/or learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.
-Such harassment may include but is not limited to occur when conduct is directed at the characteristics of a person's disabling condition, disability such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.
-Such harassment also further may include but is not limited to occur where conduct is directed at or pertaining pertains to a person's genetic information.
+Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of: interfering with the individual's educational performance; of creating an intimidating, hostile, or offensive learning environment; or of interfering with one's ability to participate in or benefit from a class or an educational program or activity.
+Such harassment may include but is not limited to conduct directed at the characteristics of a person's disability condition disability, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.